Cavinti: Geography

 Cavinti is situated on the eastern side of the province of Laguna.
 The town is bounded by the municipality of Lumban in the north, by the municipalities of Sampaloc, Quezon and Mauban, Quezon in the east, Pagsanjan in the west, and by Luisiana in the south.
 It has 19 barangays.

 Cavinti is 12 km from Santa Cruz, 99 km from Manila, and 44 km from Lucena.

 Climate

-Like most areas in the province of Laguna, the Climate of Cavinti is characterized by two pronounced seasons: dry from March to May and wet during the rest of the year.
+Like most areas in Laguna, the climate of Cavinti is characterized by two distinct seasons: a dry season from March to May and a wet season during the remainder of the year.